DanielGallo/giv_tcp/README.md

 All other configuration items can be left as-is unless you need to change them.

 ### Installation
-The simplist installation method for GivTCP is to use the built-in self-run option which will automatically connect to your invertor and grab the data.
+The simplest installation method for GivTCP is to use the built-in self-run option which will automatically connect to your inverter and grab the data.

 1. Install docker on a suitable machine which is "always on" in your network.
 2. Open up your docker interface (I prefer portainer https://www.portainer.io/)
 3. Navigate to "Stacks" and click "Add Stack"
 4. Copy the contents of the docker-compose.yml file in this repo into the web editor pane
 5. Scoll down to the "Advanced container settings" and select the Env tab
 6. Edit any settings you wish.
-Specifically the INVERTOR_IP
+Specifically the INVERTER_IP
    1. See the below table for other optional variables which you can also use.
 7. Deploy the container